jbampton/jbampton/README.md

 ---

-# Disappear for a month and take the 30-day 🪑 Tai Chi Challenge !!!

-## Day 3, Friday 22nd May 2026

-Walked 3.4 kilometers and did the second plank for about one minute 58 seconds.

-## Day 2, Thursday 21st May 2026

-Walked 1.5 kilometers and did my first plank for over one minute.
-Took it easy and did not hold the plank until failure stopped after about 1:15 seconds.

-## Day 1, Wednesday 20th May 2026

-Walked 5 kilometers and went to the gym for a short workout with very light weights.
-The highlight was doing the farmers carry with kettle bells and carrying the 9kg medicine ball.

----

 # Special Thank You

 Thanks to all the authors and publishers of the great books listed in this readme.
 I have been collecting books for over 40 years and I recommend that you should buy some of the books listed here.
 Promoting the books and authors using mostly Amazon and Wikipedia links for consistentency but usually I buy the books either locally at [Dymocks](https://www.dymocks.com.au), [QBD](https://www.qbd.com.au), The [Cystic Fibrosis Bookshop](https://www.cfqld.org.au/cystic-fibrosis-queensland-bookshop/) or at other online stores.